itplr-kosit/validator-configuration-xrechnung/README.md

 It looks for each schematron assert id if a translation with the same id is present in the `xrechnung-schematron-translations.xml`.

-Therefore if an assertion with `id=BR-CL-03` is found
+Therefore, if an assertion with `id=BR-CL-03` is found

 ```xml
 <assert test="<!-- left out -->" id="BR-CL-03" flag="fatal">
 [BR-CL-03]-currencyID MUST be coded using ISO code list 4217 alpha-3
 </assert>
 ```
-it will replace the text content of the assert element with the text contennt of the tr element in `<tr:what id="BR-CL-03">`:
+it will replace the text content of the assert element with the text content of the `tr` element in `<tr:what id="BR-CL-03">`:

 ```xml
 <tr:what id="BR-CL-03">